AdobeDocs/workfront.en/help/classic/product-announcements/announcements/latest-improvements-wfone.md

    Your changes are saved automatically.

-### A single search result for Workfront Classic and New Workfront Experience articles
+### A single search result for Workfront Classic and New Workfront Experience articles {#a-single-search-result-for-workfront-classic-and-new-workfront-experience-articles}

 If your organization is using the new Workfront experience, click the article title in the search results area to see the new Adobe Workfront experience version of the article.